 - Jack o’ Lanterns originated in Ireland where people placed candles in hollowed-out turnips to keep away spirits and ghosts on the holiday.

-- Halloween candy sales average about 2 billion dollars annually in the United States.
-Chocolate candy bars top the list as the most popular candy for trick-or-treaters with Snickers #1.
+- Halloween candy sales average around 2 billion dollars annually in the United States.
+Chocolate candy bars top the list as the most popular candy for trick-or-treaters, with Snickers being number 1.